CSCfi/pebbles/doc/source/concepts.md

 ### Environment template

-- A blueprint for Environments
+- A environment for Environments
 - Created by Admin
 - Tied to a Cluster
 - Has attributes needed by Cluster